 A lot of cricket and football. l wasn't any good at it.
-When l was 35 l started playing bowls. l don't want to boast about it but when l was 40 l played for England.
-At one point we were scheduled to play a match in Ireland, but it was at the time of the Troubles and I was a married man with two children. l talked about it with the family and l declined, it was too risky.
+When l was thirty-five, l started playing bowls. l don't want to boast about it, but when l was forty, l played for England.
+At one point, we were scheduled to play a match in Ireland, but it was at the time of the Troubles, and I was a married man with two children. l talked about it with the family, and l declined.
+It was too risky.

-When l was 40, it was a good time. l don't know what has happened to life since.
-Those last 40 years have just passed by so quickly.
+When l was forty, it was a good time. l don't know what has happened to life since.
+Those last forty years have just passed by so quickly.
 But life is fabulous.
-I love coming down the local ex-service social club. l don't go anywhere else. l haven't been anywhere else for 20 years.
+I love coming down to the local ex-service social club. l don't go anywhere else. l haven't been anywhere else for twenty years.

 What's your proudest achievement to date?

 Having my first daughter.
 We went though a bit of a rough time, my wife and me.
 She had several miscarriages.
 Being a father didn't change me.
 We are all reasonably close. l have always done my best to be there for them, that's all you can do.

 What fears have you got for future generations?